 Through the Duke Endowment Trident United Way and Healthy Tri-County have become a partner in Healthy People, Healthy Carolinas (HPHC).
 HPHC is an initiative designed to help community in North Carolina and South Carolina address chronic health issues such as obesity, diabetes and heart disease.
 Trident United Way is engaging leaders in health care, public health, social services, government, education, business and faith community to combine efforts and work to collaboratively addres the health challenges we face as a community, rather than going at it alone.

-Below are a sample of network activites.
+Below are a sample of network activities.

 Tri-County Health Symposium